 But as the publisher of the LA Progressive, I stand by Maria Armoudian’s right to express her desire that her people’s wounds should not have salt rubbed in them by touting or elevating the names of murderous regimes like “The Young Turks.”

 As of this writing, Turkey continues to deny the Armenian Genocide.
-Only 29 countries and parliaments officially recognize it.
+Only 29 countries of 193 countries officially recognize it.
 The United States is not among them, although 45 of the 50 states do acknowledge the mass annihilation.

-And so we get to why these positions are important to groups who have been murdered, abused, and marginalized.
-The words used today serve to protect or to further inflict harm.
+And so, we get to why these positions are important to groups who have been abused, marginalized, discriminated against, ostracized, or otherwise treated like sh*t by the dominant group.
+It is because the words used today serve to protect or to further inflict harm.
 Frankly, I’ve often wondered if slaveholders or those who committed the thousands of lynchings were taken to trial and convicted of crimes against humanity — if the confederate flag was given the same treatment at the Nazi flag — would we be where we are today with the New Jim Crow or the killing of unarmed black men and women.

 Words and actions taken after state-sanctioned atrocities help to set the stage for the future of the dispossessed and marginalized.
 In the case of the Jews, their full-scale “Never Again” campaign has served them well.
 They are right, we should never underestimate the human capacity to inflict untold horrors on other human beings.
 Being reminded is good for us all.
 Being reminded is an important tool in reducing the risk of history repeating itself.